atrull/powerpredictor/README.md

 ## Limitations

 - Inputs are only as good as outputs, setting up a dyno is not the same as performing logged runs on a flat straight road in a safe environment, remembering which gear was used, etc. The more correct the inputs, the more potentially accurate become the outputs.
+- Log should be made on a flat road without interruption.
+Any incline will reduce the graphed power.
+Any descent will increase the graphed power.
 - Only works with G4X [the developer only has G4X ECUs] (but could be extended to others easily.)

 ## Features